pawansharmaaaa/Lip_Wise/notes.md

 - [ ] Gradio UI
     - [ ] A tab for configuration variables.
     - [ ] A tab for Video, Audio and Output.
+    - [x] A tab for Image, Audio and output.

 ### FUTURE PLANS
 - [ ] Face and Audio wise Lipsync using face recognition.